Faculty Blackboard Support

 Note: A Likert question in a Survey created in the Original course view converts/copies to a Form in the Ultra course view.
 The scale range default is 3.

-Audio/Video Recording in Feedback: Usability Improvements
+Audio/Video Recording In Feedback: Usability Improvements

 Audio/video feedback is a more personalized and engaging means for providing feedback.
 It is beneficial for addressing complex concepts and sharing detailed explanations.
 To ensure easy and clear access to this tool, we have exposed the Audio/Video option on the feedback toolbar.
 When in use, the recording window appears on the right side of the screen so that the instructor can view the student submission.
 The instructor can scroll through a student’s response while recording their feedback.
 The instructor can maximize the recording window for better visibility.

-Feedback on Override and Automatic Zero Grades for Tests and Assignments
+Feedback On Override And Automatic Zero Grades For Tests And Assignments

 Feedback is crucial for students as it supports and shapes their learning journey.
 Now, instructors can give feedback for overridden tests, assignment grades, and automatic zeros.
 This option appears in the Gradebook grid view, and the Submissions list after the override or automatic zero is entered.